-Here is the link to a video guide about trading in the over-the-top market.
+Here is the link to a video guide about trading in the over-the-counter market.

-The over the top market is quite a contrast to the average trading system; thus, before investing, you need to be well versed with the basic pointers of the system.
+The over-the-counter market is quite a contrast to the average trading system; thus, before investing, you need to be well versed with the basic pointers of the system.
 Thus here are the advantages and disadvantages of OTC.

 - It is a really good option for the traders who are just active on the weekends; they will not miss good deals, unlike the average trading system.

-- IQ option provides you various assets to trade on, and it is one of the best options for trading on OTC.
+- Quotex provides you with various assets to trade on, and it is one of the best options for trading on OTC.